Women Are Working Hard To Elect Joe Biden. Here's What We Should Get In Return.

 Advertisement

 But women will have to do the work of electing Biden as our president, because women have always been the ones who have to elect Democrats.
-Propelling progressive victories in America has always been women’s work, although it shouldn’t have to be — and it has disproportionately fallen on the shoulders of Black women, who do the heavy lifting in every election, turning out in such strong numbers they make-up for white women historically tipping Republican.
+Propelling progressive victories in America has always been women’s work, although it shouldn’t have to be — and it has disproportionately fallen on the shoulders of Black women, who do the heavy lifting in every election, turning out in such strong numbers that they make up for white women historically tipping Republican.

 The fact of our electoral politics is that if only men were engaged, only Republicans would win.
 Even now, as we collectively live out the disastrous stakes of what it means to elect a racist chaos agent to the highest office in the country, if it were up to American men, they would re-elect Donald Trump decisively.
 Biden consistently wins in a head-to-head matchup only because women choose him by a stunning 30 points.